 Summertime in the Greenbrier Valley means it’s time to pack a picnic (may we recommend pepperoni rolls?) and head out to a favorite swimming hole.
 That’s right, we said swimming hole not swimming pool.
 The Greenbrier Valley offers some of the best creek bends and natural deep pools for an afternoon of sunbathing and swimming in the wilds of West Virginia.
 Here are a few of our favorites.

 BLUE BEND.
-If you’re not sure how remote you want to be for your first swimming hole excursion, best start with Blue Bend.
+If you’re not sure how remote you want to be for your first swimming hole excursion, best to start with Blue Bend.
 This recreation area in the Monongahela National Forest is a popular destination for family picnics and group events.
 The spot offers the convenience of nearby parking, playgrounds, picnic areas and bathroom facilities.

 The water at Blue Bend stays cool all season making it a much-loved summer day trip.
 A large shallow area is perfect for smaller children, and an adjacent rock masonry beach area provides flat, comfortable space for sunbathers.